veltenlab/mitoClone/README.md

 library(mitoClone)
 ```

 Please make sure to set your environmental python variables correctly for use of gurobi.
-See the `python_env` parameter used in the `muta_cluster` function.
+See for example the `python_env` parameter used in the `muta_cluster` function.

 Again please view the R vignettes for usage possibilities.
 See the following webpages (located in the cloned github folder) for various tutorials.